vovagorodok/chess_peripheral_protocol/README.md

 ```

 ## Move
+Command name is `move`.
-Central and peripheral send moves only when states math.
+Central and peripheral can send moves only when states are same.
 ```
 c) move a2a3
 p) ok